BrendanGlancy/akron/data-mining/README.md

 - Clustering points: 3204 Artcles of Los Angeles Times
 - Similarity Measure: How many words are common in these documents

+### Attribute Values

+- Attribute Values are numbers or symbols assigned ot an attribute
+    - Nominal
+    - Ordinal
+    - Interval
+    - Ratio

+**Discrete and Continuous Values**

+- Discrete Attribute
+    - Has only a finite or countably infinite set of values
+    - Examples: zip codes
+    - Often represented as interger variabels

+- Continuous Attribute

+### Data Quality

+- Examples of data Quality problems
+    - Measurement and data collection errors
+    - Noise and artifacts
+    - Precision bias and accuracy
+    - Outliers
+    - Missing Values
+    - Duplicate data